larsenjohn/herebyaccident/_posts/2016-08-29-drupal-clusterfuck.md

 ***

-## Add js to specific page content
+## Add JS to specific page content

-On your page for external libraries.
-This should print in the head.
+These next few snippets use the **drupal core** functions and should print in the head, even though it's marked up in the content editor in the admin section.

+For external JS libraries

 		<?php
 		drupal_add_js ('https://link-to-external.js', 'external');